-Partnering with KCP& L’s solar panel initiative, 9 roofs all around the Zoo house solar panels are up and running right now.
+As part of our partnership with KCP&L’s solar panel initiative, nine roofs all around the Zoo house solar panels that are up and running.
 In 2016, 242,157 kWh were produced from these solar panels.
-That is the equivalent of 25.1 homes electrical use for 1 year.
+That's the equivalent of 25.1 homes' electrical use for one year.

-Helzberg Penguin Plaza is home to several solar panels that cover half of the 19,000 square foot exhibit’s roof and we also installed a ground level panel so that visitors could see what the panels look like and how they work.
-Because we are so far north of the equator, our solar panels must also incorporate mirrors to reflect sunlight when the sun is low on the horizon.
+Helzberg Penguin Plaza is home to several solar panels, which cover half of the 19,000 square foot exhibit’s roof.
+We also installed a ground-level panel so that visitors could see what the panels look like and how they work.
+Because we're so far north of the equator, our solar panels must also incorporate mirrors to reflect sunlight when the sun is low on the horizon.